codeconscious/codeconscious.github.io/_posts/2025-07-27-pipeline-vs-if-then.md

 # Option Pipeline Vs. If-Then

-This morning, I happened to glance at this block of code in [my Audio Tag Tools repo](https://github.com/codeconscious/audio-tag-tools/):
+This morning, I happened to glance at this block of F# code in [my Audio Tag Tools repo](https://github.com/codeconscious/audio-tag-tools/):

 ```fsharp
 let title =